c-w/mathquill4quill/README.md

 npm install
 ```

-You can now start the development server using `npm start`.
+You can now start the development server using `npm start` and verify code style compliance using `npm run lint`.

-### Generating minified javascript files

-After installing the development dependencies, you can run `npm run build` which will generate a minified version of `mathquill4quill.js` called `mathquill4quill.min.js` that can be included in your webpage by substituting the minified file for the non-minified file directly.